ethanabrooks/dissertation/bellman-update-networks.typ

   from @eq:loss-bellman-update-network.
 2. We add the regularizer from @eq:reg-cql to our loss function.

-In @fig:miniworld, we comparing CQL with Bellman Update Networks under several settings of $delta$.
+In @fig:miniworld, we compare CQL with the Bellman Update Networks under several settings of $delta$.
 We also compare the results of training on different quantities of data by stopping the training of the source algorithm at different points in time.
 For reference, the middle graph in @fig:miniworld, trained on